 Issues paper release and initial submissions

 The Commission has released an issues paper to guide people in preparing a submission.
 It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 The Commission released the issues paper on 7 December 2020.

-Initial submissions are due by Monday 1 February 2021.
+Initial submissions were due by 1 February 2021.

 Draft report release

 The Commission will seek further information and feedback following the expected release of a draft report in June 2021.